What to know about coronavirus after 2 deaths, 13 cases in Washington

-SEATTLE — Two people have died from the coronavirus in Washington state.
+SEATTLE — Two people have died from coronavirus in Washington state.
 These are the first known deaths from COVID-19 in the United States.
+A total of 13 people have now tested positive in western Washington.

 The first victim was a man in his 50s with underlying health conditions.
 He died at EvergreenHealth Medical Center in Kirkland.